Liberty Justice Center logo

 Help Us Keep the Fight Going

-We won our case in the U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit, but the government isn’t backing down.
-We fight for our clients free of charge, but we need your support to continue challenging the government and to help us continue to represent the hard-working men and women who run America’s businesses.
+We won this case, but challenges to the Constitution require vigilance.
+We fight for our clients free of charge, and we need your support to continue challenging the government and representing the hard-working men and women who run America’s businesses.